edhowland/FizzBuzz_Challenge/README.md

 besides positive and negative integers.
 This presents a problem for FizzBuzz.
 So, there is a little bit of a cheat here.
 The code prints -3, -5 and -15 for cases of Fizz, Buzz and FizzBuzz instead.
-To get the right output, I modified the Ruby version of theBitsy compiler to tak an optional flag: --prelude fbio_lib.
+To get the right output, I modified the Ruby version of the Bitsy compiler to tak an optional flag: --prelude fbio_lib.
 This file replaces the above negative integers with the corresponding strings when 'PRINT -3' is called, for example.